 Once dressed, Grilled Steak Salad needs to be eaten and enjoyed promptly.
 The dressing makes the lettuce wilt and pita bread soften.
 I’d recommend only dressing what you will enjoy the same day.
 Store the dressing and salad components separately for leftovers.

-This Grilled Steak Salad is a restaurant-worthy favorite!
-Juicy grilled steak, warm pita, spinach, crisp cucumbers, sweet tomatoes, olives, and feta come together with a tangy-sweet lemon-honey vinaigrette.
+Grilled Steak Salad is loaded with juicy steak, warm pita, fresh spinach, crisp cucumbers, sweet tomatoes, briny olives, and creamy feta, all tossed in a sweet lemon-honey dressing.

 Prep Time: 15 minutes